No photo of James Jackson

 Overview

 James joined the institute after completing his PhD at the University of Sheffield and the Sheffield Political Economy Research Institute (SPERI) where his thesis analysed the politics of the electric vehicle transition in Germany and the UK.
-He has held visiting positions at the University of Bergen (2022), the University of Toronto (2023) and the University of Melbourne (2024).
+He has held visiting positions at the University of Bergen (2022), the University of Toronto (2023), the University of Melbourne (2024), the University of Ottawa (2025) and Peking University (2025).

-James' research has several strands in which he has published.
+James' research has several strands which he has published.
 These include:

-the political economy of climate politics and the green transition, with a particular emphasis on the electric vehicle (EV) transition.
-His research tends to focus on Australia, Canada, Europe, the Nordics and the UK.
+The political economy of climate politics and the green transition, with a particular emphasis on the electric vehicle (EV) transition.
+His research had previously focused on the Global North, particularly Australia, Canada, Europe, the Nordics and the UK, but is now focused on the Global South, particularly China, Brazil, India and the BRICS countries.

 Green monetary policy and the role of central banks in the transition to Net Zero and their relationship with the state and the financial system.